-Testing Cyber Resilience of Operational Technology in the Energy Sector
+Testing Cyber Resilience of Energy Technologies

 CyTRICS partners across stakeholders to identify high priority operational technology (OT) components, perform expert testing, share information about vulnerabilities in the digital supply chain, and inform improvements in component design and manufacturing.